WillemPaling/RDoubleClick/README.md

 RDoubleClick
 ============

-R Client Library for the DoubleClick Campaign Manager Reporting API
+R Client Library for the DoubleClick Campaign Manager Reporting API.

+Currently in development.